Roberto Pruzzo: International career

 Despite a fantastic club career, Pruzzo only managed to play six games (no goals) for the Italy national team between 1978 and 1982.
 He represented his country at the 1980 UEFA European Championship in Italy, where they reached the semi-finals, finishing the tournament in fourth place, and also at the 1980 Mundialito.
 He was left out of Enzo Bearzot's 1982 World Cup-winning squad.

 Pruzzo did, however, score in an Italian shirt, representing Italy in the 1991 World Cup of Masters.
 Pruzzo scored twice in the opening round.

+Style of play

+A prolific goalscorer, Pruzzo was considered one of the best Italian forwards of his generation, and he is regarded as one of Roma's greatest players.
+He was known as a physically strong and hard-working centre-forward throughout his career, with good technique, link-up play, hold-up play, and an eye for goal, but was renowned in particular for his heading accuracy, elevation, and ability in the air.

 Coaching career

 In the late 1990s, Pruzzo started a much less notable coaching career which saw him at the helm of Viareggio, Teramo (Serie C2), Alessandria (Serie C1) and a five summer days long time at Palermo (Serie B), during the change of ownership time from Franco Sensi to Maurizio Zamparini.
 He then served as assistant coach of Giuseppe Giannini at Serie C1 teams Foggia and Sambenedettese.

 He last served as head coach of Serie D amateurs Centobuchi from December 2008 to March 2009.

 In the season 2012–13 he was named Sports manager of Savona in Lega Pro Seconda Divisione.

-He is one of eleven members of Hall of Fame of A.S.
-Roma.
+In 2012, he was inducted into the AS Roma Hall of Fame.